AP-Skill-Development-Corporation/VEMU-MECH-B/README.md

   - Control Statements with sample examples on each
   - Jumping statements with sample examples on each
   - Practiced some hackerrank problems upto Conditional Statements

+## Day-04(24-02-2022):
+  - Revised yesterdays Topic and practiced some hackerrank problems